samibarbaglia/5GSport-IoT-Phase2/README.md

 This project integrates a **Movesense device** and a **Bynav M10 module** with a **Raspberry Pi Pico WH**, forming an IoT system that collects movement and GNSS data and forwards it to an MQTT broker over Wi-Fi.
 Phase 2 added new GNSS functionality (DFRobot TEL0157 replaced by Bynav M10).

+Code of Phase 2 is based on Phase 1 (https://github.com/hannahhoang2704/IoTSport-IceHockey-Tracker).
+The biggest changes to it were the deletion of GNSS_sensor.py + DFRobot_GNSS.py files and the addition of bynav_GNSS.py file.

 ---

 ## 📱 movesense-device-app